mahajanrevant/Pick-and-Place/README.md

 T6_EE = TF_matrix(alpha6, a6, d7, q7).subs(s)
 ```

-Multiplying these joint matrices we get the joiint matrix form joint 0 to the end effector.
+Multiplying these joint matrices we get the joint matrix from joint 0 to the end effector.
 ```
 T0_EE = T0_1 * T1_2 * T2_3 * T3_4 * T4_5 * T5_6 * T6_EE
 ```